 Thomas will create a set of four Kick Asteroid stickers including one logo (seen here) and three impact events including Chicxulub, Meteor Crater, and Tunguska.

 Pick up our patch and pin set to add to your flair!

 Kick Asteroid t-shirt featuring the official logo and the hypothetical Kinetic Impactor deflection method.

 Kick Asteroid Dinosaur Bundle

 We hope you’ll love this new Dinosaur Bundle as much as we do.
 When you pick this reward level you’ll get a Remember Chicxulub T-Shirt, one Chicxulub sticker, one Kick Asteroid sticker, and a Stay Unextinct Steve pin.

 Here's a close-up of the Dinosaur Bundle Art:

 Join the Society with choice of T-Shirt

 Not a member of The Planetary Society?
 Join us!
-You can receive an Explorer-level Planetary Society Membership with either the Kick Asteroid t-shirt or our popular "Your Head is The Sun" t-shirt (also designed by Thomas Romer).
+You can receive an Explorer-level Planetary Society Membership with either the Kick Asteroid t-shirt, the Remember Chicxulub t-shirt or our popular "Your Head is The Sun" t-shirt (also designed by Thomas Romer).
 You'll select which tee when you complete the post-campaign backer survey.
 As a member, you’ll enjoy special privileges including a personalized membership card, subscription to The Planetary Report magazine, invitations to special events and your name sent to space on select missions.
 We’re your place in space!